BeIN Sports (Spanish TV channel)

 beIN Sports Spain was a Spanish network of sports channels owned by Qatari Sports Investments (an affiliate of beIN Media Group) and operated by Mediapro.
-It is the Spanish version of the global sports network beIN Sports.
+It was the Spanish version of the global sports network beIN Sports.

-beIN Sports holds the rights to broadcast several major association football tournaments on Spanish television.
-From the 2016/2017 season, Bein Sports will broadcast La Liga and Copa del Rey, featuring exclusive coverage of the two main European competitions UEFA Champions League and UEFA Europa League, the two main South American competitions Copa Libertadores and Copa Sudamericana and top national leagues including Ligue 1 and Serie A, along with content from other leagues in Europe and the main national cups including Coupe de France, KNVB Beker, DFB-Pokal and Copa do Brasil.
+beIN Sports held the rights to broadcast several major association football tournaments on Spanish television.
+From the 2016/2017 season, Bein Sports broadcast La Liga and Copa del Rey, featuring exclusive coverage of the two main European competitions UEFA Champions League and UEFA Europa League, the two main South American competitions Copa Libertadores and Copa Sudamericana and top national leagues including Ligue 1 and Serie A, along with content from other leagues in Europe and the main national cups including Coupe de France, KNVB Beker, DFB-Pokal and Copa do Brasil.

 History

 On 1 July 2015, after the closure of Gol Televisión, beIN Sports Spain officially launched in Spain on the online platform TotalChannel and Gol Stadium owned by Mediapro.
 Keeping the channel free viewing until 31 August only for those who were paid to Gol Televisión.
-On 1 August 2015, beIN Sports will become available on the main national Cable and Satellite platforms.
+On 1 August 2015, beIN Sports became available on the main national cable and satellite platforms.

-Offers 1,200 live matches each season and exclusive programming of own production like El Club, Xtra Champions League, Xtra Highlights, The Express Xtra, beINside and Offside with debate, analysis, special and documentaries.

-BeIN Sports launched a YouTube pay channel on 20 October 2015, it closed in November 2016.
+BeIN Sports launched a YouTube pay channel on 20 October 2015, which later closed in November 2016.

-On 9 August 2018, After having lost the rights of the most emblematic competitions that it emitted (the UEFA Champions League, the UEFA Europa League and international leagues) the channel ceased its broadcasts, selling the few sports rights it still held to Movistar Liga de Campeones, Champions League, with limitations given by the National Commission of Markets and Competition.
+On 9 August 2018, after having lost its biggest broadcasting rights in the territory (the UEFA Champions League, the UEFA Europa League and international leagues) the channel ceased its broadcasts, selling the few sports rights it still held to Movistar Liga de Campeones, Champions League, with limitations given by the National Commission of Markets and Competition.

-The emissions were closed, although on August 25, 2018, 16 days later, they resumed the transmissions again.